true-while/AZ-204-NodeJs-labs/Instructions/Labs/AZ-204_10_lab_ak.md

 1. Review the **Employees.Registration.New** events that were created by your console application.

 1. Select any of the events and review its JSON content.

-1. If the events is not appears on the page, refresh the page and run the application again.

 1. Return to the Azure portal.